Your Complete HR Compliance Checklist

 Summary of Benefits and Coverage (SBC)

-Womens’ Health and Cancer Rights Act Notice (WHCRA)
+Women’s Health and Cancer Rights Act Notice (WHCRA)

-Avoid fines and watch lists
+Minimize the risk of fines and watch lists

 Small business owners and HR leaders are working hard to manage the people center of their company while also staying on top of compliance requirements and calendar-based deadlines.
 Whether you’re a growing startup or an established small business, your HR team needs systematic approaches to remain compliant.
 Use compliance calendars and checklists to pay attention to requirements and due dates like fixed, rolling, and dynamic deadlines at the local, state, and federal levels for compliance-related tasks.
-Download TriNet's compliance calendar for legally-vetted information that helps you avoid missing important dates and the risk of hefty penalties.
-Use the following compliance checklist to create your HR policies — or as a way to revamp existing ones.

 Employee files